 The first 24 to 72 hours can play an essential role in your long-term recovery from a sports injury.
 The steps you take to treat your injury will be necessary.
 Do not delay treating your injury at home.
 This is why it’s essential to see a sports injury doctor right away so that you can receive necessary and urgent treatment.
 Experts, such as a sports doctor in Austin, TX, recommend the P.R.I.C.E. protocol to prevent further body damage and speed healing.

 P = Protection

-It’s best to avoid putting weight on the site of injury and to limit unnecessary movement of the affected limb.
+It’s best to avoid putting weight on the site of injury and limit unnecessary movement of the affected limb.
 Use crutches or a cane to support your weight if you have a leg or foot injury.
-You can also use a sling, splint or brace to immobilize the injured area.
+You can also use a sling, splint, or brace to immobilize the injured area.
 Austin Physical Therapy can show you how to use these interventions to protect the affected area and prevent further damage.

 R = Rest

 Rest the injured area to speed healing but do not become entirely immobile.
 Add gentle range-of-motion exercises to encourage some muscle use while you are recovering.